DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/ABN/ABN-lookup-and-validation.md

 **Status**          |	Select the applicable status: <br> •	All <br> •	Valid <br> •	Invalid <br> •	Cancelled

 # Run update
-To update below fields based on current government date, the following can be used:
+To update below fields based on current government online information:

+- **Company name** - where the Company name is blank
+- **Status** - Examples are Active, Cancelled or Invalid (not found in ABN lookup)
+- **Entity type** - Examples are Australian Private Company, Discretionary Trading Trust
+- **GST from** - Populated where the ABN is registered for GST
+- **GST to** - Populated where the ABN is registered for GST
+- **GST registered** - Set to Yes where GST to date is in the future

+The following can be used:
  - **ABN validation** report will update records that are allocated to a customer or vendor

-#### Fields:
-- **Company name** - where the Company name is blank
-- Status